UniversalDependencies/UD_Slovenian-SSJ/README.txt

 http://universaldependencies.github.io/docs/sl/overview/introduction.html

+Original Trebank
-The Slovenian UD "Treebank" is based on the ssj500k treebank (Krek et al. 2013), a reference balanced collection of sampled texts from the reference corpus of written Slovene FidaPLUS (Arhar and Gorjanc 2007).
-The ssj500k corpus has been manually segmented, tokenized, lemmatized and morphosyntactically tagged starting in the JOS project, where the annotation guidelines had been also developed (Erjavec et al. 2010).
-Approximately one half of ssj500k also has manual annotations for dependency relations, according to the JOS scheme.
-The treebanked part of the corpus, called ssj200k, is currently the basis for the Slovene UD Treebank.
+The Slovenian UD Treebank is based on the ssj500k treebank (Krek et al. 2013), a balanced collection of sampled texts from the FidaPLUS reference corpus of written Slovene (Arhar and Gorjanc 2007).
+The original ssj500k corpus has been manually segmented, tokenized, lemmatized and morphosyntactically tagged within JOS project, in which the annotation guidelines have also been developed (Erjavec et al. 2010).
+Additionally, approximately one half of the ssj500k treebank has been manually annotated for dependency relations, according to the JOS syntactic annotation scheme.
+The syntactically annotated part of the ssj500k corpus (known as ssj200k), consisting of 11,411 annotated sentences and 235,864 tokens, has been used as the basis for conversion to the Slovenian UD Trebank.

+Conversion and Description
-The Slovenian UD Treebank contains 11,411 sentences with 235,864 tokens taken from various text types, e.g. fiction, non-fiction and periodicals, dating from 1990-2000.
+The conversion from the ssj200k treebank to the Slovenian UD Treebank was completely automatic, based on a large set of rules for both morphosyntactic and syntactic layer, which include different lexical, morphological and dependency features.
+Due to the specific of the original JOS syntactic annotation scheme, not all dependency relations from the original ssj200k treebank could be converted automatically, resulting in a smaller UD treebank size.
+The current verison of the Slovenian UD Treebank thus contains 7,996 sentences with 140,418 tokens taken from various text types, e.g. fiction, non-fiction and periodicals, dating from 1990-2000.
+The original JOS annotations are included as part of the POSTAG (JOS morphosyntactic tags) and MISC (JOS dependency heads and labels) columns.

-This draft version of the Slovene UD "Treebank" does not yet contain UD dependencies (although the JOS dependencies are preserved in the MISC column), but it should conform to the UD formatting, part-of-speech categories and their features, as described in the corresponding Slovenian UD Guidelines.
-The conversion from ssj200k was completely automatic, but with a large set of rules, which include lexical, morphological and dependency features.
 The source corpus and conversion scripts are available from http://nl.ijs.si/ssj/ssj500k/UD/

+Data Split
-The corpus is split into training (80%), development (10%) and test (10%) data.
+The corpus is linearly split into training (80%), development (10%) and test (10%) data.

+Contributors
-The guidelines and conversion have been contributed by:
-Kaja Dobrovoljc, Tomaž Erjavec and Simon Krek.
+The guidelines and conversion have been contributed by Kaja Dobrovoljc, Tomaž Erjavec and Simon Krek.

 References:
 Simon Krek, Tomaž Erjavec, Kaja Dobrovoljc, Sara Može, Nina Ledinek and Nanika Holz.
 2013.